top of page

 First words come after rhythmic banging

-In typical child development, your baby's first words are associated with purposeful pointing.
-When they begin to point to images in a book you can expect their first words to follow shortly after.
 I spent countless hours trying to point things out to my son, near or far, in a book or at the zoo, but his response was demoralising.
-He chose to look at the leaves of a tree than the monkey swinging through it.
+He chose to look at the leaves of a tree over the monkey swinging through it.
 Instead I half gave up and worked instead on singing or interacting in the ways he did seem to 'give back' on.
 One of the earliest songs we liked to play at the dinner table was 'We Will Rock You'.
 My daughter, my husband and I banging on the table in rhythm as he watched intently and tried to do the same.
 After a few weeks of this he finally sang his first full sentence 'We Will, We Will, Rock You'.
 From there we replaced 'Rock You' with the names of all the family members, so he could begin to call us by name.

 This pattern of learning language, which begins with mimicking intoned phrases (musical phrases) only later leads to understanding of the mimicked word or phrases.
 This is called gestalt language processing (GLP).
 Although first identified in 1980s, there has been a lack of research in GLP and been under recognised in the field until very recently, where it has become more ‘mainstream’.
 We are lucky in 2025 that the tide is changing and there are now some great strategies and sources of information on GLP and how we can support any child with this type of language development.

-GLP has been a prominent feature for my child with WS but through all my reading and speaking to others, there is little data that says all children with WS are gestalt language processors.
-Anecdotally asking my WS network, the features seem to be common amongst us.
-It also makes logical sense that WS language would be driven in this way rather than the typical analytical language processing (single words) - given they are drawn to intonation and music of words, rather than the words themselves.
-This is not a proven fact however and every child should be assessed by speech and language therapist to find the best way to support them.
+It also makes logical sense to me that WS language would be driven in this way rather than the typical analytical language processing (single word learning)- given they are drawn to intonation and music of words, rather than the words themselves.
+This is not a proven fact however and every child should be assessed by a speech and language therapist to find the best way to support them individually.

 References: